Rob1Ham/miniscript-templates/mint-005.md

 There are three timelocks used for this MinT:

-1. `smallest_epoch_timestamp` - The smallest epoch timestamp timelock enables a "Asset Recovery" period such that only one of the Principal keys is required to sign.
+1. `smallest_epoch_timestamp` - The smallest epoch timestamp timelock enables an "Asset Recovery" period such that only one of the Principal keys is required to sign.

-2. `between_epoch_timestamp` - The epoch timestamp value in between the smallest and largest epoch timestamp enables a "Emergency Recovery Path".
+2. `between_epoch_timestamp` - The epoch timestamp value in between the smallest and largest epoch timestamp enables an "Emergency Recovery Path".
 In the event the Principal has lost all of their keys, the Primary Agent and Secondary Agent can work together to recover the bitcoin in the Joint Custody vault.

 3. `largest_epoch_timestamp` - The largest epoch timestamp, signifying the expiration of the contract, where the Principal is able to unilaterally withdraw their bitcoin from the joint custody vault.